 When Kids In The Spotlight founder and executive director, Tige Charity, first visited an all-girl's group home in 2007 she had no idea the seed that had been planted in her heart.

-KITS partners with entertainment industry professionals to provide 15-week training sessions on-site at foster residential facilities throughout Southern California all year round.
+KITS partners with entertainment industry professionals to provide 15-week filmmaking program on-site at foster residential facilities throughout Southern California all year round.

 "We are teaching kids that they can re-write the end of their story."